-There’s been some damning statistics and information published about the environmental damage caused by, and unsustainable practices engaged in, by certain parts of the fashion industry.
+There’s been some noteworthy statistics and information published about the environmental damage caused by, and unsustainable practices engaged in, by certain parts of the fashion industry.

 In this guide, we discuss the different aspects of sustainability in the fashion industry, and whether fashion can actually be sustainable.

 This guide is complementary to our guide on the overall pros and cons of sustainable fashion

 Summary – Is Fashion Sustainable, & Can It Become More Sustainable?